PlaintextGroup/oss-virtual-incubator/README.md

 **We are seeking the most ambitious and innovative ideas to systemically improve the sustainability of the OSS ecosystem.** We welcome ideas from around the world, and they can range from (but are not limited to) research proposals to specific technical improvements to institution-building to policymaking ideas.
 Here are some (not exhaustive) examples: "implement X feature in a certain package manager", "perform dependency mapping of the OSS ecosystem", "create a training program for OSS maintainers to learn how to apply to grants", "create a mechanism for the US National Science Foundation to better fund critical OSS libraries", "use X web3 mechanism to create incentives to fund OSS tools".

+For more details, see our write-up in the WSJ: _[Protect Open-Source Software](https://www.wsj.com/articles/protect-open-source-software-prevention-oss-public-use-cybersecurity-innovation-cyberattack-apache-log4j-11643316125)_.

 ## 2. Submit a proposal

 If you'd like to submit a proposal yourself, you have two options:
 1. Fork this repo and make a copy of [PROPOSAL-TEMPLATE.md](PROPOSAL-TEMPLATE.md).
 Write up your proposal in the `proposals` directory, then [make a pull request](https://github.com/PlaintextGroup/oss-virtual-incubator/pulls) to this repository.
 2. If you'd rather just use a form, [fill out this form][form].
 Unless you tell us otherwise, we will copy over your proposal to this GitHub repository.

+Other ways to get involved:
+1. **Sign up** [on this form][email_form] if you're interested in receiving updates and more information on how to apply for the Incubator or
+1. **Find a time** to meet with our staff [here](https://meetings.hubspot.com/ashwin33) if you want to discuss any questions or specific ideas.

 ## 3. Get or give feedback